Board members of Texas electrical grid operator resign after deadly winter storm, power crisis

 TEXAS RESIDENT HAS NEARLY $17,000 DEDUCTED FROM BANK ACCOUNT BY ENERGY COMPANY FOLLOWING WINTER STORM

-While Magness has defended the outages, Republican Gov. Greg Abbott said ahead of Thursday hearings in Austin that he welcomed resignations.
+While Magness has defended the outages, Republican Gov. Greg Abbott said ahead of Thursday's hearings in Austin that he welcomed resignations.

 "When Texans were in desperate need of electricity, ERCOT failed to do its job and Texans were left shivering in their homes without power," he said in a statement.
 "ERCOT leadership made assurances that Texas’ power infrastructure was prepared for the winter storm, but those assurances proved to be devastatingly false."